nkdAgility/azure-devops-migration-tools/docs/server-configuration.md

 #### Custom Templates ####

-If you migrated a TPC to VSTS using the [VSTS Migration Tool](https://blogs.msdn.microsoft.com/visualstudioalm/2016/11/16/import-your-tfs-database-into-visual-studio-team-services/) that already had customisations then it will not allow creating an inherited process.
+If you migrated a TPC to VSTS using the [data migration tool for Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/migrate/migration-overview) that already had customisations then it will not allow creating an inherited process.
 You have to exit you customisation in a different manner:

 - Export the current process (this is done from the same Account > Settings page where you do any process customisation in VSTS); this downloads the current customised process as a .ZIP file.
 - Once you have the .ZIP file, unpack it and edit the work item type definitions as detailed above for an on-premises installation.